zengliX/PKB2/README.md

 ### Tables
-1. `opt_weights.txt`:
+1. `clinical_weights.txt` ( created only if `-clinical` is specified ):
+a table showing the coefficients of clinical predictors.
+It is sorted in descending order of the absolute coefficient values.

+2. `pathway_weights.txt`
-a table showing the optimal weights of all pahtways.
+a table showing the final weights of all pathways.
 It is sorted in descending order.
 The first column are pathways, and the second column are correponding weights.

 ### Pickle file
 1. `results.pckl`: